The Palo Alto Area Bar Association (“PAABA”) offers parties and their attorneys an opportunity to resolve fee disputes without going to court.

 $250 for disputes over $15,001.

-Please click on the link below to fill out our contact form.
-Once you have completed it, please email it to email@example.com or mail it to PAABA, 405 Sherman Ave., Palo Alto, CA 94306.
+Please click on the appropriate button below to print our fee arbitration initiation documents.
+Once you have completed the form, please email it to email@example.com or mail it to PAABA, 407 California Ave., Suite 3, Palo Alto, CA 94306.